7 Manicure Tips I Learned From NYC's Most Knowledgeable Nail Expert

 ADVERTISEMENT

-Though I love to support my local nail salon, I often only have the time for a quick at-home polish — and I know I'm not the only one searching questions like "how to keep nail polish on for longer" and "best way to paint your own nails."
-This time, instead of turning to Google, I put everything to Kandalec — and here's what I learned.
+Though I love to support my local nail salon, I often only have the time for a quick at-home polish — and I know I'm not the only one searching questions like "how to keep nail polish on for longer" and "best way to paint your own nails".
+This time, instead of turning to Google, I put everything to Julie — and here's what I learned.

 How to do almond-shaped nails like a pro

-If Instagram is anything to go by, almond is the nail shape of the summer.
+If Instagram is anything to go by, almond is the nail shape of the season.
 You need a little bit of length to your natural nail in order to achieve the slightly pointed tip, but you don't have to be a professional to get it right.
-First, Kandalec suggests investing in a glass nail file, which is gentler than other types and can be reused time and time again.
-Her favorite is by GERmaniküre.
-But if you'd rather stick to what you know (and what you know is closer to something like an emery board), Kandalec says to make sure you're using a fine grit file.
+First, Julie suggests investing in a glass nail file, which is gentler than other types and can be reused time and time again.
+Her favourite is by GERmaniküre.
+But if you'd rather stick to what you know (and what you know is closer to something like an emery board), Julie says to make sure you're using a fine grit file.
 "Choose something between 220 and 600 grit," she says.
 (This number is usually printed onto the nail file itself.)
 "You don't want anything less than 220."

 For an almond shape, the directive is to file in stages.
-"Start from the left corner and go up to the center top of the nail [which should take multiple single passes], then go from the right corner up to the center top," Kandalec says.
+"Start from the left corner and go up to the centre top of the nail [which should take multiple single passes], then go from the right corner up to the centre top," Julie says.
 If you're struggling to achieve the shape you want, she suggests filing your nails while you have polish on.
-"This is a trick I do on set because sometimes, when there’s a darker color on there, you can see the shape of the nail better," she says.
-And remember: "Nails should be dry when you’re filing them, otherwise this might cause microscopic tears," which will eventually lead to breakage, Kandalec warns.
+"This is a trick I do on set because, sometimes, when there’s a darker colour on there, you can see the shape of the nail better," she says.
+And remember: "Nails should be dry when you’re filing them, otherwise this might cause microscopic tears," which will eventually lead to breakage, Julie warns.

 Advertisement